mainsail-partners/campaignAttributionAutomation/README.md

 --Lead: Add Lead to Campaign<br>
 --OPPORT Assign First Last Touch Campaign<br>

+-PermissionSets<br>
+--Campaign Attribution Permissions

 ## Note on Field Permissions

 We are unable to update field permissions for all custom profiles through this deployment.
-If you need to update profiles this can be done by going to the individual fields and granting access to profiles that need access.
+If you need to update profiles this can be done by applying the <b>Campaign Attribution Permissions</b> Permission Set to the specific users or roles.